-- Demonstrate knowledge and understanding of the use of proper tools, equipment and procedures to safely perform automotive repairs. - Demonstrate necessary skills to identify and repair defective braking systems, steering and suspension problems, perform electrical diagnostics and repair. - Communicate through both verbal and written communication in common automotive terminology. - Develop the abilities to locate service repair information with different types of media. - Develop essential workplace skills and attributes necessary for an automotive related career.
+- Students will demonstrate knowledge and an understanding of the use of proper tools, equipment and procedures to safely perform automotive repairs. - Demonstrate necessary skills to identify and repair defective braking systems, steering and suspension problems, perform electrical diagnostics and repair. - Develop the abilities to locate service repair information with different types of media. - Students will develop essential workplace skills and attributes necessary for an automotive related career.